patternfly/patternfly-react/packages/react-charts/src/components/ChartStack/examples/ChartStack.md

 ```

 ### Multi-color (unordered) responsive container

+This demonstrates monthly data with a bottom aligned legend and responsiveness for mobile.

 ```js
 import React from 'react';
 import { Chart, ChartArea, ChartAxis, ChartStack, ChartLegendTooltip, ChartThemeColor, ChartVoronoiContainer, createContainer } from '@patternfly/react-charts';